*Greetings, Delvers!*

 Thriiche Traits (as per elves in the PH with the following subrace traits)

-Speed: On icy or snow terrain, your base walking speed increases to 35'.
+Speed: Your walking speed is 30'.
+If you are on icy or snow terrain, your base walking speed increases to 35'.

 Darkvision: 60'.